beginner invest in stock market - tradeprofinances.com

 The S&P 500 is a market-capitalization-weighted index, meaning that companies with larger market capitalizations have a greater impact on the index’s performance.
 It tracks the performance of 500 of the largest publicly traded companies in the US.
 The S&P 500 offers a broader representation of the US market than the DJIA, making it a more comprehensive indicator of market trends.

-Read More fear and greed index bitcoin
+Read More bitcoin rap battle

 3. Nasdaq Composite